-The Supervisory Board of Fresenius Medical Care AG & Co.
+The Supervisory Board of FMC AG & Co.
 KGaA is obliged to define targets for the representation of female members in the Supervisory Board as well as an implementation period and to report on the defined targets and their achievement during the relevant reference period or in the event of a failure to meet these targets, on the reasons for this, as part of the declaration on corporate governance.
 The definition of targets for the composition of the Management Board is for companies which, like Fresenius Medical Care, are organized in the legal form of a partnership limited by shares, is by contrast expressly not required.
 Likewise, also the Supervisory Board of Fresenius Medical Care Management AG is not required to define targets for the Management Board, because Fresenius Medical Care Management AG is not in the scope of the relevant legal provisions.
-With two of in total seven members of the Management Board as of December 31, 2019 being female, the share of women in the Management Board of Fresenius Management AG amounted to around 29 % in 2019.
+With two of in total eight members of the Management Board in the year under review being female, the share of women in the Management Board of Fresenius Management AG amounted to 25% in the year under review.

-The second management level includes all managers worldwide who directly report to a management executive of the first management level and participate in the LTIP.
-The target (until December 31, 2020) is 28.2%.
-The share of female managers as of December 31, 2019 was 29.7 % (2018: 27.4 %).
+The second management level included all managers worldwide who directly report to a management executive of the first management level and participate in the LTIP.
+The respective target that was to be achieved by end of the implementation period on December 31, 2020 is 28.2%.
+The share of female managers as of December 31, 2020 was 31% (2019: 29.7%).
 The defined target, thus, has also been surpassed for this management level.